SammSM/Telegram-bot-web-scraping/README.md

 ```bash
 cd Telegram-bot-web-scraping
 ```
+## 3. Add webdriver in folder with files

-## 3. Create a virtual environment and activate it
+## 4. Create a virtual environment and activate it

 ## Create a virtual environment
 ### On Windows: